 Seahorse II (82 feet long and a beamy 23 feet) is joining us on our sea adventures.
 Our proud new small ship was built to the highest standard for the Norwegian fjords and life in the high northern latitudes.
 A 10mm Swedish steel hull, air conditioned and heated throughout, and winter sailing for the British Royal Navy for months at a time in the western approaches means that our wee, cruise ship is more than enough for our summer adventures in the Gulf Stream warmed waters of the west coast of Scotland.
 Powerful enough to cruise the many spectacular islands and lochs of the Inner Hebrides and Outer Hebrides, yet small enough to anchor in remote and hauntingly beautiful places that the larger passenger ships are unable to visit.
 With a maximum speed of 11 knots (from a 350 hp Volvo diesel) and with 15 tons of fuel and 10 tons of fresh water Seahorse II is a sturdy, go-anywhere, yet comfortable adventurer.

 On Seahorse II we take a maximum of eleven (or twelve) guests.
 There are two NEW double (or twin) en-suites and two twins, two single cabins and one double/single cabin with a 105 cm wide bed, all temperature controlled and with washbasin.
-All cabin linen and towels are supplied including luxurious towelling dressing gowns.
+All cabin linen and towels are supplied including luxurious towelling dressing gowns for the cabins with no en-suite.
 There is a wonderful deck saloon where we dine and view the spectacular Hebridean wildlife.
 A bridge full of the best navigational aids, a high foredeck for wildlife spotting and a boat deck for lounging, she is the perfect vessel for your life afloat.

 On the spacious aft deck (ideal for alfresco dining when the boat is at anchor or under way) we have a powerful little crane for launching Seahorse's two dinghies, two sea kayaks and paddle board.
 Here there is also plenty of room for your windsurf and kitesurf gears, diving gear, sailing dinghies and anything else you need for a great Scottish sea adventure.